SticsRPacks/SticsRFiles/README.md

 remotes::install_github("SticsRPacks/SticsRFiles@*release")
 ```

-Normaly, all the package dependencies will be installed for CRAN
+Normally, all the package dependencies will be installed for CRAN
 packages.

 ## Examples